Karolina Wojtas: Made in Poland

 —

-Wojtas graduated from the Łódź Film School and the Institute of Creative Photography in the Czech Republic.
-In 2019, she opened her own museum in her home village in Podkarpacie, Poland.
+Photography, Foam Magazine, The Guardian, and King Kong Magazine.
+Wojtas graduated from the Lodz Film School and the Institute of Creative Photography in the Czech Republic.
+In 2019 she opened her own museum in her home village of Podkarpacie, Poland.

 Instagram: @matriioszka